bedalton/Caos-Plugin-IntelliJ/Guides/Converting-ATTs.md

   - Typing the file name while project view has focus will attempt to highlight it
 - Hit `shift` twice while focus is on editor or project view to open the quick action dialog
   - Type the file name into the text field and click it or press enter with the file name highlighted
-- In editor view, you can click the combo-box `... related files` next to `Open` is the left side pose editor panel
+- In editor view, you can click the combo-box `... related files` next to `Open` on the left side pose editor panel
   - This will show you the related breed files, clicking on an item will open it up